AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/map-components.md

 8. Inspect **text.component.html** at `ui.frontend/src/app/components/text/text.component.html`.

-    This file is empty since the entire contents of the component will be set by the `innerHTML` property.
+    This file is empty since the entire contents of the component is set by the `innerHTML` property.

 9. Inspect the **app.module.ts** at `ui.frontend/src/app/app.module.ts`.